Human Body

 The Human Body and the Golden Ratio

 The human body illustrates the Golden Section or Divine Proportion.
-We’ll use the same golden ratio building blocks again for each line segment:
+We’ll use the golden ratio building blocks developed on the Life page again for each line segment:

 Successive Golden Sections of a Line, based on phi, the golden ratio